PKU-Alignment/omnisafe/docs/source/saferl/pcpo.rst

 Background
 ~~~~~~~~~~

-**Projection-Based Constrained Policy Optimization (PCPO)** is an iterative method for optimizing policy in a **two-stage process**: the first stage performs a local reward improvement update, while the second stage reconciles any constraint violation by projecting the policy back onto the constraint set.
+**Projection-Based Constrained Policy Optimization (PCPO)** is an iterative
+method for optimizing policy in a two-stage process: the first stage performs a
+local reward improvement update.
+In contrast, the second stage reconciles any
+constraint violation by projecting the policy back onto the constraint set.

-PCPO is an improvement work done based on **CPO** (:doc:`../saferl/cpo`).
+PCPO is an improvement work based on **CPO** (:doc:`../saferl/cpo`).
+It
-It provides a lower bound on reward improvement,
+provides a lower bound on reward improvement and an upper bound on constraint
-and an upper bound on constraint violation, for each policy update just like CPO does.
+violation for each policy update, just like CPO.
+PCPO further characterizes the
-PCPO further characterizes the convergence of PCPO based on two different metrics: :math:`L2` norm and KL divergence.
+convergence of PCPO based on two metrics: :math:`L2` norm and :math:`KL`
+divergence.

-In a word, PCPO is a CPO-based algorithm dedicated to solving the problem of learning control policies that optimize a reward function, while satisfying constraints due to considerations of safety, fairness, or other costs.
+In a word, PCPO is a CPO-based algorithm dedicated to solving the problem of
+learning control policies that optimize a reward function while satisfying
+constraints due to considerations of safety, fairness, or other costs.

 .. hint::